Bowen Stassforth

-Biography

-Born in Los Angeles on August 7, 1926, Stassforth was an eight-time All-American in swimming at the University of Iowa.
-At the conclusion of his career in 1952, he concurrently held 16 national breaststroke records in distances from 200 yards to 500 meters in 20 yard, short course and long course pools.
-He was also the 1952 Iowa AAU Athlete of the Year and Iowa AAU's nominee for the James E. Sullivan Award.
+Early life

+Stassforth was born in Los Angeles on August 7, 1926 to Adelaide Dow and Howard P. Stassforth.

-In his early life, Bowen had an intense fear of water, which was the result of having his head put under water by his caretaker.
-After his parents discovered this, swimming lessons commenced with several different instructors, all of whom were unsuccessful in helping him overcome his fear of water.
-Finally, swimming lessons with Thelma Payne of the Los Angeles Athletic Club were able to help him overcome his fear of water.
-His athletic career as a swimmer began at Los Angeles High School (1942–44) as well as the Hollywood Athletic Club during which time he finished second at the 1943 California State Meet in the 200 yard breaststroke to his teammate Harry Messenheimer.
+As a young child, he had an intense fear of water, as his early caretaker once put his head under water to familiarize him with the need to swim.
+After his parents discovered this, they began swimming lessons for Bowen with a number of instructors, none of whom could succeed in overcoming his fear of water.
+Finally, fundamental swim instruction and continuing lessons with Thelma Payne of the Los Angeles Athletic Club were able to help him overcome his fear of water.
+He trained and competed as a swimmer at Los Angeles High School (1942–44) and the Hollywood Athletic Club during which time he finished second at the 1943 California State Meet in the 200 yard breaststroke to his teammate Harry Messenheimer.

+Bowen swam in the era when the accepted arm motion of the breaststroke was optional with either the contemporary breaststroke underwater arm recovery or the over the water arm motion for recovering the arms after catching the water.
+No butterfly stroke yet existed in competition.
+The leg movement for the breaststroke was and would remain the frog kick, also known as the whip kick.
+In 1953, the breaststroke was separated into two strokes, the breaststroke which used the frog kick, and the butterfly which used the dolphin kick.
+Stassforth's breastroke recovery placed his elbows out of the water and over his head, which has since been outlawed as part of the breaststroke.
+Since Stassforth used the breastroke recovery which placed his elbows out of the water, the breaststroke records he held were removed from the record books.

+U.S. Navy

 In August 1944, while still in high school, Bowen enlisted in the U.S. Navy.
-His vision throughout his life was poor.
-Consequently, in order to join the Navy, he memorized the eye chart for his initial physical.
-During basic training, his vision problems were discovered by his superiors.
-As a result, he was subsequently assigned to teach swimming and water survival skills to enlisted sailors on North Island in San Diego.
+As his vision was poor, to aid him in gaining admission to the service, he memorized the eye chart for his initial physical.
+During basic training, his vision problems were discovered by his superiors, who learned of his former success as a club and high school swimmer.
+To restrict his range of service due to his vision and remove him from active duty, Stafforth was assigned to teach swimming and water survival skills to enlisted sailors on North Island in San Diego.
 He was honorably discharged in 1946.

-Bowen swam in the era when the accepted arm motion of the breaststroke was optional with either the contemporary underwater breaststroke or the over the water arm motion now known as the butterfly.
-The leg movement was the frog kick.
-In 1953, the stroke was bifurcated into the breaststroke and the butterfly using a dolphin kick.
-As a result, any records he held were subsequently wiped off the record books.